Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Massive-STEPS Dataset

+\textbf{Massive-STEPS provides temporal coverage across two non-consecutive periods}, spanning 2012-2013 and 2017-2018 (24 months in total), which enables longitudinal analysis of urban mobility and POI visitation patterns.
+This temporal span allows us to evaluate how POI recommendation models perform across different time periods (see Section~\ref{sec:longitudinal-experiments}).
+POIs are inherently dynamic, with substantial closure rates observed in major cities such as New York, Melbourne, and Sydney (see Table~\ref{tab:poi-closures}), indicating that the urban POI landscape is far from static and underscoring the importance of multi-period datasets like ours.
+Furthermore, we observe clear distributional shifts in the most visited POI categories between the two periods, as illustrated in Fig.~\ref{fig:top-poi-categories-small}, indicating that visitation behaviors can change substantially even within the same city

-Beyond scale, Massive-STEPS addresses the oversaturation of FSQ-NYC and FSQ-TKY in POI recommendation research.
-Notably, Massive-STEPS includes low-resource and previously underexplored cities in human mobility studies, such as Petaling Jaya and Kuwait City, both of which are among the cities with the highest number of check-ins from STD.
+Beyond its scale, \textbf{Massive-STEPS addresses the oversaturation of FSQ-NYC and FSQ-TKY in POI trajectory modeling research.} Notably, Massive-STEPS includes low-resource and previously underexplored cities in human mobility studies, such as Petaling Jaya and Kuwait City, both of which are among the cities with the highest number of check-ins from STD.
 This broader coverage opens new research opportunities for studying location-based behaviors across diverse cultural and geographic contexts.
 Furthermore, since Massive-STEPS is based on STD, it benefits from the carefully filtered, high-quality check-ins and a longer, more recent timespan.
 These characteristics make Massive-STEPS a more relevant and reliable resource for modeling human mobility patterns.

 \textbf{Massive-STEPS is designed to be easily extended to other geographical regions}.
 Since the data processing code is open-source and fully reproducible, adding a new city only requires its geographic boundaries from OpenStreetMap.
 Moreover, Massive-STEPS is scalable to higher levels of geographic granularity, enabling the creation of provincial, state, and country-level POI check-in datasets, which support collective mobility studies at broader geographic scales.
+To ensure full transparency and facilitate further research, all benchmarking scripts and evaluation code used in our experiments are also publicly released.